wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 +++
-title = "Getting started with Cognito?" date = "2019-08-01T10:46:00+10:00"
+title = "Getting started with Cognito?" date = "2019-12-16T10:46:00+10:00"
 tags = [ "cloudformation", "development", "aws", "cognito", "authentication" ]
 +++

 The AWS [Cognito](https://aws.amazon.com/cognito/) product enables developers to build web or API based applications without worrying about authentication and authorisation.

+When setting up an applications authentication I try to keep in mind a few goals:

+1. Keep my users data as safe as possible.
+2. Try and find something which is standards based, or supports integrating with standard protocols such as [openid](https://openid.net/), [oauth2](https://oauth.net/2/) and [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language).
+2. Evaluate the authentication flows I need and avoid increasing scope and risk.
+3. Try to use a service to start with, or secondarily, an opensource project with a good security process and a healthy community.
+4. Limit any custom development to extensions, rather than throwing out the baby with the bath water.

+As you can probably tell, my primary goal is to keep authentication out of my applications, I really don't have the time or inclination to manage a handcrafted authentication solution.

-## What does cognito provide out of the box?
+### What does AWS Cognito provide out of the box?

+Lets look at what we get out of the box:

-* Storing and protecting your users data
+* Storing and protecting your users data with features such as [Secure Remote Password Protocol (SRP)](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
 * Signing up for an account with email / sms verification
 * Signing in, optionally with Multi Factor Authentication (MFA)
 * Password change and recovery
 * A number of triggers which can be used to extend the product

-## What is great about Cognito?
+### What is great about Cognito?

 Where AWS Cognito really shines is: